 Children (ages 6 to 14) staying in their parents’ room are charged at a 35% discount (provided both adults pay full price).

 On the Bernstein Trail your dog can be on the way with you.
-The costs for the dog (per night, without food) are between € 5,00 and € 20,00 and will be collected directly on site.
+The extra costs for a dog range between € 5,00 and € 20,00 (without food; per night) and will be paid directly on site in the accommodation.

 Three different types of catering are available to you in the partner establishments: